Enrico Cortese

+Enrico Cortese (born 1985) is an Italian footballer.

 Biography

 Born in Bassano del Grappa, Veneto, Cortese spent 2000-01 season at A.C.
 Milan youth team and played at 2001 Torneo Città di Arco.
 He then left for Veneto club Verona.
 In July 2003, he was transferred back to A.C.
 Milan in co-ownership deal, in exchange with ex-Milan team-mate Stefano Pastrello.
 Since 2004-05 season, he was loaned to Serie C2 clubs.

-In 2008-09 season, he joined Serie D side Flaminia Civita Castellana, then Monterotondo in next season.
+In the 2008-09 season, he joined Serie D side Flaminia Civita Castellana, then Monterotondo in the next season.
 In December 2009, he joined Morro d'Oro.